Niamh Nic Daéid

-In 2014, Nic Daéid was appointed as Professor of Forensic Science at the Centre for Anatomy and Human Identification (CAHID) at the University of Dundee, having been an academic at the University of Strathclyde for 20 years, where she rose to be the first woman to earn a personal chair in the Department of Chemistry.
+Niamh Nic Daéid is an Irish forensic scientist.
+She is Professor of Forensic Science and Director of the Leverhulme Research Centre for Forensic Science at the University of Dundee.
+In 2014, Nic Daéid was appointed as Professor of Forensic Science at the Centre for Anatomy and Human Identification at the University of Dundee, having been an academic at the University of Strathclyde for 20 years, where she was the first woman to earn a personal chair in the Department of Chemistry.